 Structuring projects for success

-Many project and engineering problems are “self-inflicted” through inadequate project and engineering structuring and planning.
-This is particularly pertinent to complex projects and engineering applications involving infrastructure, systems and product development and implementation, where the complexity of the project and application generally require a very structured, systematic approach in order to succeed.
+Many project, PPP and engineering problems are “self-inflicted” through inadequate project and engineering structuring and planning.
+This is particularly pertinent to complex projects, PPPs and engineering applications including those involving infrastructure, systems and product development and implementation, where the complexity of the project, PPP and application generally require a very structured, systematic and integrated approach in order to succeed.

-It is also important to harmonise and consider this approach within a defined project and engineering framework, which includes the commercial/business objectives and the legal/contractual framework, as well as broader implications in terms of, for example, change management.
-A life-cycle approach is also critical to ensure the effectiveness, viability and sustainability of the project throughout the life of the project and application in all its phases and elements (including development, implementation, operations, maintenance and decommissioning).
+It is also important to harmonise and consider this approach within a defined project, PPP and engineering framework, which includes the commercial/business objectives and the legal/contractual framework, as well as broader implications in terms of, for example, change management.
+A life-cycle approach is also critical to ensure the effectiveness, viability and sustainability of the project or PPP throughout the life of the project, PPP and application in all its phases and elements (including development, implementation, operations, maintenance and decommissioning).
 A collaborative and inclusive approach across the project, organisational and client/application “spectrum” will also contribute to success.

-For example, some of the issues that can arise when such an approach is not adopted, or projects are poorly structured and planned, include
+For example, some of the issues that can arise when such an approach is not adopted, or projects and PPPs are poorly structured and planned, include

 - Poor risk analysis and management, including poor or unrealistic allocation of risk and management thereof.